de-soot/tic-tac-toe-cli/README.md

 - Break free of the same old 3x3 board with a customisable board size (as of v2.0.0)
 - Two-player gameplay
 - Runs on the terminal
-- Minimal ASCII user interface
+- Minimal ASCII user interface (scales with board size)
 - Made with Python

 ## Usage